querqy/chorus-elasticsearch-edition/katas/000_setting_up_chorus.md

 It will take a while to download the data and build all the Docker images!
 You may think it's frozen at various points, but be patient - it'll be up and running eventually.

 Now we need to load our sample product data into Chorus.
 Open a second terminal window, so you can see how the various system respond, as you work with Chorus.

+Let's first set up our ecommerce index in OpenSearch with some predefined settings and basic mappings:

+> curl -s -X PUT "localhost:9200/ecommerce/" -H 'Content-Type: application/json' --data-binary @./opensearch/schema.json

+We also have integrated into the the ability to track what users are doing, which we call _User Behavior Insights (UBI)_.
+Let's set that up:

+> curl -X PUT "localhost:9200/_plugins/ubi/log?index=ecommerce"

 Grab the sample dataset of ~19k products by running this command from the root directory of the Chorus checkout: